 Zhejiang is on a 126-day run of zero local infections since May, and its total caseload stands at 1,283, with just one fatality and there are currently only three patients being treated in the province, all are linked to traceable, imported clusters.

 Yet Zhejiang cadres expect initial shipments from SinoPharm may be inadequate as other provinces and even the Chinese Foreign Ministry are all set to pounce on any batches available from suppliers.
 Beijing has assured neighbors and allies, from Pakistan to the Philippines and Morocco to Malaysia across Asia and Africa, of vaccine donations and transfer of formulas.
-Zhejiang is thus taking no chances amid the undersupply and has instead invested billions of yuan to ensure redundant capacity in each city and county to fend off resurgences.
+Zhejiang is thus taking no chances amid the undersupply and has instead invested billions of yuan to ensure redundant quarantine and treatment capacity in each city and county to fend off resurgences.

 The Zhejiang Daily noted a ratio of 1:100 – no less than 100 isolation rooms for each confirmed case – in the province’s updated contingency plan to prepare for a relapse of the disease.
 The province’s cluster of labs can test 360,000 samples in a day and there are 29,000 beds in negative pressure wards reserved for Covid patients.
 An epidemiological investigation and contact tracing must be finished within 24 hours once a case is confirmed for swift lockdown and quarantine.